 For the next 13 years, I lived and breathed horses.
 My first trainer spotted my talent for handling horses and riding so invited me to work at the barn every Saturday for a few hours to earn free riding time.
 I rode hunter/jumpers, having no fear at jumping 4’-5’ fences or riding the high-energy, mischievous horses.
 I switched barns when I was 15 to ride with a trainer who pushed me a bit more.
 I never owned my own horse, however, always had offers to ride others’ horses for lessons and at horse shows.

 When I went to Central Michigan, I couldn’t get home often enough to ride so found a farm that bred and trained Quarter Horses near Mt.
 Pleasant.
-I offered to work around the barn and exercise horses for free.
+I offered to work around the barn in exchange for riding opportunities.
 The owner happily accepted so I spent the next four years learning much about training horses.
 I loved spring time when the new colts and fillies would run around the pastures.
 Nothing brought a smile to my face faster.
 When I was 21, my senior year at Central, I got a job exercising racehorses for a local trainer.
 It was at this farm that I finally stopped ignoring the growing pain in my left knee.
 I went to a walk in clinic in Mt.
 Pleasant and discovered my bone cancer.

 It changed everything.
 As scared as I was by the cancer diagnosis, I was devastated by the idea of not riding again.
 Since my knee and femur were to be replaced with titanium, I could very much jeopardize my leg if I fell off a horse.
 Despite that fear, I decided to try riding for pleasure after I finished chemo.
 I didn’t have the carefree attitude of the past, however, I was thrilled to be back in the saddle.
 Unfortunately I had to replace my titanium rod again after a fall at work and my surgeon said I would have to make a decision – risk losing my leg or ride a horse.